Capecitabine and docetaxel (Taxotere ®) chemotherapy

 If you still feel sick or are vomiting, contact the hospital as soon as possible.
 They can give you advice and change the anti-sickness drug to one that works better for you.

-This can sometimes be severe.
+Diarrhoea can sometimes be severe.
 Your doctor can prescribe anti-diarrhoea drugs to control it.
 You may be given these before you leave hospital.
-It’s important to take them exactly as your nurse or pharmacist explained.
+It is important to take them exactly as your nurse or pharmacist explained.
 Make sure you drink at least two litres (three and a half pints) of fluids every day if you have diarrhoea.

-If you have diarrhoea more than 4–6 times a day, or at night, contact the hospital straight away on the numbers your nurse gave you.
-Your doctor may ask you to stop taking capecitabine.
+If you have diarrhoea at night, or more than 4–6 times a day, contact the hospital straight away on the numbers your nurse gave you.
+Your doctor may ask you to stop taking your capecitabine tablets.
 When the diarrhoea is better, they will tell you if you can start taking it again.
-Sometimes they reduce the dose.
+Sometimes, they will reduce the dose.

-The drugs may make you constipated and cause tummy pain.
-Drinking at least two litres of fluids (three and a half pints) every day will help.
-Try to eat more foods that contain fibre (such as fruit, vegetables and wholemeal bread) and take some regular gentle exercise.
+The treatment may make you constipated and cause tummy pain.
+Drinking at least two litres (three and a half pints) of fluids every day will help.
+Try to eat more foods that contain fibre such as fruit, vegetables and wholemeal bread.
+Also try to take some regular, gentle exercise.

 Numb or tingling hands or feet

 These symptoms are caused by the effect of docetaxel on the nerves.
-It’s called peripheral neuropathy.
-You may also find it hard to fasten buttons or do other fiddly tasks.
+It is called peripheral neuropathy.
+You may find it hard to fasten buttons or do other fiddly tasks.

 Always tell your doctor if you have these symptoms.
-They may be able to control them by lowering the dose of the drug.
-The symptoms usually improve slowly after treatment finishes but in some people they may never go away.
+They sometimes need to lower the dose of the drug.
+The symptoms usually improve slowly after treatment finishes, but in some people they may never go away.
 Talk to your doctor if you are worried about this.